 My one true love.
-After I moved into my new home, the guidance I find in my body introduced herself to me as Leela, also spelled Lila but Leela makes the pronunciation clearer.
+After I moved into my new home, the guidance I find in my body pointed me to the story of Leela as a tool for helping me understand what was happening in my life.
 A quote from that Wikipedia link: Within non-dualism, Lila is a way of describing all reality, including the cosmos, as the outcome of creative play by the divine absolute.
 In that video Watts describes her as the nondualistic face of god as play.
 Everything in the universe is Leela: god separating into all these actors to play the cosmic game.
 I first met Leela two years before, on the night I woke up to inner silence.
 Silence is Leela's voice, how she makes herself known.
 Since that night I've always been connected with Leela, but I only feel that connection when I'm quiet inside, when I stop the internal talk and take refuge in silence.
 Ever since that night I can be quiet inside when I actively choose to.
-It's extraordinarily comforting.
-I adore Leela.
-I am hers.
-She is everything to me.
+I adore Leela; I am hers.
+My love for Leela is my reverence for everything that is, for all of nature.
+The feeling of reverence is extraordinarily comforting.
+Living alone as I do, nature is my beloved companion all night long.

 The game.
 The cosmic game is extraordinarily hard to win.
-If it were easy it wouldn't be worth playing.
-I win the game by making progress with love, by following my spiritual quest.
-My efforts are laughably inept at times, but I keep at it and get a little better year by year.
+Winning the game takes an uncountable number of lifetimes.
+If it were easy to win it wouldn't be worth playing.
+I win the game by paying attention; that enables me to make progress with love.
 Seeing everything that exists, including all of human misery, as a game god is playing with herself is incredibly liberating.
 It's a huge relief.
-Seeing that truth and taking it literally is like dunking my head in an ice cold mountain stream.
-Understanding life as a game also helps me come to terms with the world's outrageous inequities.
+Grasping that truth is like dunking my head in an ice cold mountain stream.
+Understanding life as a game helps me come to terms with the world's outrageous inequities.
 It puts everything in a different light.
-No player is greater or lesser than any other because we're all god at play, playing different roles.
-If I don't like the role I'm cast in I have to change my own situation.
+No player is greater or lesser than any other; we're all god playing different roles.
+If I don't like the role I find myself in I have to change my own situation.
 No one else can.
-No one can help me on that level.
 Leela has shown me the world is a machine set on infinite replay.
-When I die it will happen again exactly like it's happening right now unless I make a real change in myself, thereby becoming a slightly different player with a slightly different role.
-I can only make tiny changes.
+When I die it will all happen again exactly like it's happening right now unless I make a real change in myself.
+That makes me a different player with a different role.
 Moving from a life of miserable self indulgence to a life of deep meaningful satisfaction will take a vast number of lifetimes.
 Making that kind of change is the work of making progress with love.
 No one can do that kind of work for anyone else.
-Everyone has to do that work alone.
 Any attempt to change things for others is just part of the endlessly replaying game.
 Everything has already happened this way an uncountable number of times.
-The one thing I can do that steps outside the mechanistic eternal replay is to make progress with love, to become a little more enlightened.
+The only thing I can do to step outside this eternal replay is to make progress with love, to become a little more enlightened.
 If I or anyone is in a dead end situation, there's only one way out: do whatever it takes to make sure it doesn't happen again next time.
 I can only do that via the unforgivingly hard work of making progress with love.
 It could take eons.
 It probably will.
 But time is unlimited, and what else do I have to do?

 The world is Leela's work of art.
 This world, the seemingly broken one we all live in, is Leela's masterpiece.
-I have to accept and embrace the world as it is to have a rich and satisfying life.
+To have a rich and satisfying life I have to give up all my judgments and opinions about the world being broken or whole, good or bad, right or wrong and embrace it as it is.
 Learning to love the world as it is is a crucial task in making progress with love.
 Trying to change the world is a waste of my precious time and energy.
 I can't change the world.
 Nobody can.
 I can only change myself, and I'm going to need every speck of my time and energy to do that.
 Trying to change other people or the world will just keep me stuck where I am.
 Failing to love the world as it is sets me against the world.
 It makes me an unhappy alien in my own world.
 Having a fulfilling life begins with accepting and loving the world as it is.
 Loving the world makes the world feel loving to me.
-It's miraculous.
+The more I fall in love with the world, the more I find my place in it, the future Leela wants me to have.
+The more I love the world the more I get what I really want.

 The best way to live in this work of art is to be an artist.
 The fundamental art, far more important than all the others, is the art of living well.
 If I'm living well I'm taking exquisitely good care of myself physically and psychologically.
 I'm working to eliminate my bad habits.
 The stereotypical starving or tortured artist is someone who has ignored the fundamental art and their life is crap as a result.
 The other arts are like precious jewels to adorn my life.
 They make life so very much worth living.
 But they're useless to me if I don't have a life worth living, worth adorning.
 First do no harm to myself.